Davydiv Brid: Russian invasion of Ukraine

-On the afternoon of May 27, Ukraine launched a counter-offensive in the Kherson Oblast near Davydiv Brid.
-Ukrainian formations, led by the 5th Tank Brigade, with the support of American-made M777 howitzers, crossed the Inhulets River during the night of 27/28 May around Davydiv Brid, 50 miles northeast of Kherson.
-The Russians retreated from Davydiv Brid to three towns a few miles southwest, whose defense the Ukrainian General Staff described as "unfavorable."
+Davydiv Brid was captured on March 12–13, 2022 by Russian forces during the Russian invasion of Ukraine.
+On the afternoon of 27 May, Ukraine launched a counterattack in Kherson Oblast near Davydiv Brid.
+Ukrainian formations, with the support of American-made M777 howitzers, crossed the Inhulets River during the night of 27–28 May around Davydiv Brid, 50 miles northeast of Kherson.
+The Russians retreated from Davydiv Brid to three towns a few miles southwest.
 The following day new reports confirmed that Ukrainian forces carried out a successful limited counterattack, forcing Russian forces on the defensive.
 This Ukrainian counterattack was probably aimed at disrupting Russia's efforts to establish strong defensive positions along the southern axis and to further slow Russia's efforts to consolidate administrative control over occupied southern Ukraine.